baloian/typescript-ds-lib/README.md

 - Matrix
 - Graph (coming soon)

-## Documentation and Examples
-See the [documentation](https://github.com/baloian/typescript-ds-lib/blob/master/doc/DOCUMENTATION.md) for more details and examples.

 ## Contributions
 Contributions are welcome and can be made by submitting GitHub pull requests